 Top Things to Do in Xitang

-The most unique feature of Xitang, distinguishing it from other water towns, is its covered corridor.
-This is a tile-roofed footpath built along the waterside, more than 1,000 meters long, providing shelter for people from the scorching sunlight or rain.
+The most distinct characteristic of Xitang, making it different from other water towns, is its covered corridor.
+This tile-roofed footpath, stretching over 1,000 meters, is constructed along the waterside providing shelter to visitors from the scorching sun or rain.

-The corridor's elegance, vintage, and carved decorative patterns create the illusion of living in times past.
-Long benches are situated on the waterside of the corridor, facilitating a leisurely rest.
+The corridor's elegance, vintage charm, and intricately carved decorative patterns transport one back in time.
+Long benches are strategically placed on the waterside of the corridor, perfect for a leisurely respite.

-There are many ancient lanes in Xitang, long and short, wide and narrow, connecting streets, waterways, and houses.
-Each lane has its own name.
+There are many ancient lanes in Xitang, long and short, wide and narrow.
+These lanes interlink streets, waterways, and houses, Each lane has its own name.

-Of all the 122 lanes paved with stone slates, Shipi Lane is the most famous and best-preserved, 68 meters long.
-It is about 1 meter wide at its widest and only 80 centimeters at its narrowest, with space for only one person to pass at a time.
+All the 122 lanes are paved with stone slates, the most famous and best-preserved is Shipi Lane.
+With a length of 68 meters, it measures approximately 1 meter at its widest and narrows down to just 80 centimeters, allowing for only one person to pass at a time.

 4. Explore Places where Mission Impossible III was Shot